outspeed-ai/outspeed-examples/next-js-ai-to-ai-chat/README.md

 # Outspeed AI-to-AI Voice Chat

-A modern AI-to-AI voice chat application built with Next.js and powered by Outspeed's Live API.
+A modern AI-to-AI voice chat application built with Next.js and powered by Outspeed API.
 This application demonstrates how two AI characters can have a natural voice conversation with each other.

 ## Features